 What are false floating ribs?
-Floating ribs, as the name implies, means ribs that are floating in the air.
+Floating ribs, as the name implies, means ribs that are floating “in the air” with only one single attachment at the back.
 Out of the 12 pairs of ribs present in the human rib cage, the 2 pairs are called floating ribs, and these are the 11th and the 12th ribs.

-The name “floating” rib is derived from nature which it is connected to the rib cage, it’s ONLY connected to the thoracic vertebrae at the back, unlike the other true ribs that are connected both at the thoracic vertebrae at the back, and the sternum to the front.
+The name “floating” rib is derived from nature which these ribs are connected to the rib cage, it’s ONLY connected to the thoracic vertebrae at the back, unlike the other true ribs that are connected both at the thoracic vertebrae at the back, and the sternum to the front.

 What is a dislocated floating rib?

 Dislocated floating rib( also called false rib) is a condition whereby one of the false floating ribs (either 11th or 12th ribs) is separated or out of place from its normal position at the thoracic vertebrae or spine.

 For a better pictorial understanding of the position of the floating ribs in the rib cage, visit here to read about the anatomy of the human rib cage

 What is a floating rib syndrome/ twelfth rib syndrome

 A floating rib syndrome (or a twelfth rib syndrome) is the condition whereby these immobile false floating ribs starts moving, this movement is often felt on one side of the rib, and is described as having a slipping, popping, or crackling sound.

 Dislocated floating rib is one of the major problems related to the human skeletal system.
 Floating rib injury isn’t uncommon as one might think.
 It actually happens because these lower ribs aren’t connected to chest bone and are thus more prone to injury/dislocation.

 The main cause of a dislocated floating rib is a blunt external force to the chest wall.